mesam6/centos-docker-wp-installer/README.md

 Author: shyamsundar bhat

-Description: This bash script will help you with install Docker packages on your CentOS system & helps build a default WordPress LEMP stack.
+Description: This bash script will help you with installing Docker packages on your CentOS system & helps build a default WordPress LEMP stack.

 Usage: